itswadesh/anne-docs2/docs/admin-manual.md

 **Handling Stripe Webhooks**

 One more thing is remaining to finish configuring the Stripe side.
 And that is webhooks.
-By setting webhooks we allow Stripe to communicate with your platform when any changes happen on Stripe’s site like subscription update, cancel, payment failed, etc. so that your marketplace can take actions to manage the vendor account on your marketplace. zCart has everything configured for you, now you just have to set the URL and the secret key for secure communications.
+By setting webhooks we allow Stripe to communicate with your platform when any changes happen on Stripe’s site like subscription update, cancel, payment failed, etc. so that your marketplace can take actions to manage the vendor account on your marketplace.
+Anne has everything configured for you, now you just have to set the URL and the secret key for secure communications.

 Go to the Developers Webhooks section from the sidebar and click the Add endpoint button.
 On the next window enter https://your_domain/stripe/webhook in the Endpoint URI field and add the below events on the Events to send section.